pulumi/pulumi-hugo/themes/default/content/docs/quickstart/_index.md

       title: Set up Kubernetes credentials
       content: Lorem ipsum
   directory:
-    step: Create a directory and move into it
+    heading: Create a directory and move into it
     command: mkdir first-project && cd first-project
   template:
-    title: Use your first template
+    heading: Use your first template
     accordion:
       title: Learn about projects, stacks, and templates
       intro: <p>Pulumi <a href="/docs/concepts/projects/" target="_blank">projects</a> and <a href="/docs/concepts/stack/" target="_blank">stacks</a> organize Pulumi code.
 Projects are similar to GitHub repos and stacks are an instance of code with separate configuration.
 Projects can have multiple stacks for different development environments or for different cloud configurations.</p><p>The following files are generated when a new project is created:</p>